 The financial tables that follow containing GAAP basis financial data are unaudited but are derived from the Commonwealth's audited financial statements.
 The discussion of financial performance on a budgetary basis for prior fiscal years is based on an analysis of budget numbers and not on numbers prepared in accordance with GAAP.
-Likewise, the discussion of the financial estimates for fiscal year 2008 and the enacted budget for fiscal year 2009 reflects a budgetary basis analysis rather than a GAAP basis analysis.
+Likewise, the discussion of the financial estimates for fiscal year 2009 and the proposed budget for fiscal year 2010 reflects a budgetary basis analysis rather than a GAAP basis analysis.